 Stepper

-I use the stepper a maximum of five times per week, dependant on my training plan.
-I have had the chance to try out a variety of models and can therefore recommend using, if available, a stepper with elastic components (also known as Vario technology).
-Steppers such as these are gentle on the joints and allow a natural sequence of movements.
-This stepper is particularly recommendable for people who are overweight.
-Anyone who does not have access to a nearby training spot who is thinking about buying a stepper should, if possible, invest a bit more, as their ability to last is dependant on the quality of the equipment.
+I use the stepper a maximum of five times per week, depending on my training plan.
+I have tried various models and recommend a stepper with elastic components (Vario technology).
+These steppers are gentle on the joints and allow a natural sequence of movements.
+This stepper is particularly recommended for overweight people.
+Anyone who does not have access to a nearby training spot and is considering buying a stepper should invest more, as the stepper's ability to last depends on the equipment's quality.

 Jogging

-By now I feel much better when I do cardio training, and this is due to the experience that I have gathered.
-However, jogging forms an exception to this as a result of being overweight.
-In the coaching app from Helsana there is a plan called “Jogging for beginners”.
-I plan to use this programme in the coming three months and to share my experiences in this blog.
+I now feel much better when doing cardio due to the experience I have gained.
+However, jogging is an exception to this because of being overweight.
+The coaching app from Helsana has a plan called “Jogging for beginners”.
+I plan to use this programme in three months and share my experiences in this blog.
 Why would I like to jog?
-Well, it is a step forward, the intensity is higher than on the stepper, and it is physically and psychologically beneficial to move in the fresh air while surrounded by nature.
+Well, it is a step forward, the intensity is higher than on the stepper, and moving in the fresh air while surrounded by nature is physically and psychologically beneficial.
 I also hope to be able to continue to regulate my weight.
 And so I am even prepared to accept muscle soreness!

-In order to put this into practice I will follow the plan from the Helsana Coaching App exactly:
+To put this into practice, I will follow the plan from the Helsana Coaching App exactly:

 WeekJoggingWalkingRepetitionsTraining Time